stevennevins/weth9-invariant-testing/README.md

 halmos
 ```

-// Start Generation Here

-# Note: Invariant tests can take a long time to run.
+### Note: Invariant tests can take a long time to run.

 For local testing, consider using a lower depth, e.g., --depth 1000

-# Alternatively: Reduce the number of users or the number of actions

 ```shell
 halmos --function invariant --depth 10000000
 ```

+### Alternatively: Reduce the number of users or the number of actions